Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 In common with a lot of other ecommerce platforms, Ecwid provides a number of apps that add more functionality to your store, or let you integrate it with other tools.

-However, the number of these is fairly limited — there are currently 310 Ecwid apps available.
-Competing products like Shopify and BigCommerce offer a much broader range of apps (over 10,000 in Shopify’s case and 1,200 + in BigCommerce’s).
+However, the number of these is fairly limited — there are currently 326 Ecwid apps available.
+Competing products like Shopify and BigCommerce offer a much broader range of apps (over 13,000 in Shopify’s case and 1,200 + in BigCommerce’s).

 The picture is better when it comes to CMS plugins / integrations: these are available for WordPress, Wix and Joomla, and allow you to install Ecwid on one of these platforms easily.

-Ecwid’s “Instant Sites” feature
+Ecwid’s ‘Instant Sites’ feature

 Although Ecwid has traditionally been a product that lets you add an online store to an existing website, it now allows you to set up a standalone store too, called an ‘Ecwid Instant Site.’

-An ‘Instant Site’ is a basic, one-page affair based — but it’s nonetheless potentially very useful.
+Now, while an Instant Site is limited in terms of the number of pages you can create — 1 with the Free plan, 3 with the Venture plan, 10 on the Business plan, and up to 100 with the Unlimited plan — it’s nonetheless potentially very useful.
 In particular, it gives merchants who are starting a business but have not yet finished developing a full website a very good ‘stopgap’ solution.

 Creating an instant site simply involves choosing a template (from a range of 79) and adding some content / products to it.
+This can include text, images and video embeds (from YouTube, Vimeo, Tiktok etc.).

 You can either host your ‘Instant Site’ on the Ecwid domain (i.e., at a mystore.ecwid.com address) or map it to your own custom domain (www.yourstorename.com).

-And, although Ecwid’s Instant Sites are rather basic in nature, they do nonetheless technically provide users with one of the cheapest ways possible to build a standalone online store — you can get one up and running from $19 per month — or even for free (more on that below).
+And, although Ecwid’s Instant Sites are rather basic in nature, they do nonetheless technically provide users with one of the cheapest ways possible to build a standalone online store — you can get one up and running from $25 per month — or even for free (more on that below).

 Shopify, with its ‘Starter Plan,’ gives you a similar tool at a low price point, however.